stanko-arbutina/ink-use-input-hints/README.md

 #### useInputWithHints

-The hook for handling user input and adding movement hints.
+Hook for handling user input and adding movement hints.
 Similar to [`useInput`](https://github.com/vadimdemedes/ink#useinputinputhandler-options).

 `const hints = useInputWithHints(definerFunction)`;

-To define how the user input is handled, you pass in `definerFunction`, which will be passed two objects - `handler` and `options`, i.e. `definerFunction(handlersBuilder, options)`;
+To define how the user input is handled, you pass in `definerFunction`, which will be provided with two objects - `handler` and `options`, i.e. `definerFunction(handlersBuilder, options)`;

 `handlersBuilder` has a single method `add`, which accepts three arguments: